-Some programs culminate in a Certificate of Achievement that is awarded upon successful completion of all required coursework, fieldwork, and/or clinical rotations.
+Some programs culminate in a Certificate of Achievement that is conferred upon successful completion of all required coursework, minimum grade point average requirement, fieldwork, and/or clinical rotations.
 At least 25 percent of the total required credits must be earned at Carrington.